djui/pdftitle/README.md

 # Introduction

-The commandline tool `pdftitle` is a tiny Python implementation of the [SciPlore Xtract: Extracting Titles from Scientific PDF documents](http://www.sciplore.org/publications/2010-splxtract-preprint.pdf) paper.
+The commandline tool `pdftitle` is a Python implementation of the [SciPlore Xtract: Extracting Titles from Scientific PDF documents](http://www.sciplore.org/publications/2010-splxtract-preprint.pdf) paper, using mostly a structural layout analysis.

 # Background